 The Importance of Phonological Awareness For Reading Comprehension

-Auditory processing disorder is often connected to weak language skills, but it also undermines phonological awareness, a critical reading skill.
+Auditory processing disorder, often connected to weak language skills, also undermines phonological awareness, a critical reading fluency and comprehension skill.
 This is sometimes called phonological processing disorder.

 Auditory discrimination: the ability to recognize differences in phonemes (sounds).
 This includes identifying words and sounds that are similar and those which are different.

 Auditory memory: the ability to store and recall information which was given verbally.